A comprehensive structure of facilities, classes and activities caters to children ranging in age from newborns to pre-teens.

 Central to the life of this high-energy group of young people is its focus on the Bible—its wisdom and precepts inform all that the teenagers do, and study of the Bible is given first place.
 When the teenagers come together it is not as a social club but as committed young Christians learning how to walk with God, and to have a lot of fun while doing it!

 World Evangelism is the heartbeat of Fairfax Baptist Temple that begins with a concern for reaching out to the local community.
-Teenagers share in this experience every Wednesday afternoon after school (and many continue through the school holidays) when they bus into a neighborhood, knock on doors, share the Gospel and extend invitations to visit FBT.
+Teenagers share in this experience once a month on Wednesday afternoon after school (and many continue through the school holidays) when they bus into a neighborhood, knock on doors, share the Gospel and extend invitations to visit FBT.
 The afternoon always ends with a stop at restaurant before arriving back at church for the evening service.
+Click here for permission form to travel for Gospel Blitz.

 A different country is selected for each week-long trip that is financed to a large extent by the fundraising efforts of those who go.
 Last year it was Costa Rica.
 A large group of FBT teenagers travelled all over the country, visiting volcanoes, rain forests, and waterfalls, tasting exotic foods, meeting and making new friends, and sharing the Gospel at every opportunity.
 During these visits the teenagers work closely with a local missionary who acts as the host and ensures that they have many opportunities to make an impact on local communities.